 Back in town, feast on sustainable “field-to-fork” cuisine at Root Down, then treat yourself to craft whiskey – Denver is famous for its distilleries – at Laws Whiskey House or Stranahan’s.
 Alternatively, hit the local craft beer circuit with a self-guided tour of breweries and tap houses.
 If you have any energy left after the day’s adventures, you could even do the tour (well, the first part, at least) on two wheels with B-Cycle, Denver’s handy and affordable bike-share program.

 Closer to the Empire State?
 Another ideal option is Ithaca, New York, with its natural playground of gorges and waterfalls and, after dark, a lively dining and drinking scene.

 If sleeping in till noon or dozing by the pool all afternoon isn’t a top priority on your Memorial Day agenda, lean in to your overachieving tendencies and plan your weekend around a course or class.

-In Providence, Rhode Island, you can take a three-day sailing course, or book a private half- or full-day sailing class, with Narragansett Sailing (narragansettsailing.com).
-If you’d rather stay on dry land, there’s The Weekend Chef, a three-day course at Chef Walters Cooking School (chefwalterscookingschool.com).
-Or just drop in for the Community Yoga class at Rhode Runner (rhoderunner.com): the Saturday morning class, open to all levels, costs just five dollars.
+In Providence, Rhode Island, you can take a three-day sailing course, or book a private half- or full-day sailing class, with Narragansett Sailing.
+If you’d rather stay on dry land, there’s The Weekend Chef, a three-day course at Chef Walters Cooking School.
+Or just drop in for a yoga class at Providence Power Yoga, which has day passes starting at $20.